This guide explains which lenders offer quick loans and what to consider before deciding to apply.

 - Be able to provide 90 days’ worth of banking history

 - Be receiving some sort of income (from Centrelink or a job)

 How much do quick loans cost?

 Lenders are restricted as to how much they can charge you depending on how much you borrow.
-What is outlined below is the maximum they can charge, but you will find lenders charging less than this.
+Below, you'll find information on the maximum they can charge, although some lenders will charge less than this.

-- For loans less than $2,000 with repayment terms between 16 days and one year: a 20% establishment fee and 4% monthly fee
+- For loans less than $2,000 with repayment terms between 16 days and one year, there is a 20% establishment fee and 4% monthly fee

 Both loans are designed to help finance personal needs, but there are some key differences: